Coffee has its Kopi Luwak, cheese has its Pule, and a strong contender in the honey world is Tupelo Honey.

 A similar analysis is done for internationally recognized single-flower honey such as Manuka honey.

 The pollen content must be over 51% of the pollen found in the honey.
 Anything less would not be considered a single flower.

 The amazing thing about tupelo honey is that you can find honey that is 95% tupelo.

-That may have something to do with where the beekeepers have to set up their temporary apiaries in order to get their crop.
+That may have something to do with where the beekeepers have to set up their temporary apiaries in order to get their crops.

 Where Tupelo Honey Originates

-Tupelo is a swamp tree and is found in only a few places in the country including Florida, Georgia and Louisiana.
+Tupelo is a swamp tree and abundant in only a few places in the country including Florida, Georgia, and Louisiana.

-Some of the swamps are inhabited by alligators which makes it difficult to set up apiaries there.
+Alligators inhabit some of these swamps which makes it difficult to set up apiaries there.
 So what do the beekeepers do?